tahuja002/slate/source/index.html.md

 * *smart.api* Non-context aware API for executing operations on all authorized resources
 * *smart.patient.api* Context aware API which automatically applies its operations to the patient in context

-# Register APP
+# Registering SMART APP
-Once we have this done and hosted our APP, we will now register our APP with CERNER.
+Once we have the SMART App created per the Project Setup step, get the application hosted.
+Your application is now ready to be registered with CERNER.
 Go to the link [FHIR Application Authorization Request](http://www.cerner.com/FHIR_Application_Authorization_Request/). and fill up following details

 Field | Description
 --------- | -----------